Some basic rules for dealing with debt problems are:

 There are a number of services that offer free, confidential and independent advice if you are struggling to deal with your problems:

-The Money Advice Service gives independent advice and guidance on money matters.
+Money Helper gives independent advice and guidance on money matters.
+Money Helper was previously known as the Money Advice Service.

 : 0808 808 4000